kushalkolar/MESmerize/README.md

 If you're unfamiliar with virtual environments, see the docs for more detailed instructions on all operating systems: http://mesmerizelab.org/user_guides/installation.html

+#### Caiman
 In order to use [CaImAn](https://github.com/flatironinstitute/CaImAn) features you will need to have [CaImAn](https://github.com/flatironinstitute/CaImAn) installed into your environment.
-See the Mesmerize installation instructions linked above for more details.
+See the Mesmerize installation instructions linked above for more details: https://mesmerize.readthedocs.io/en/master/user_guides/installation.html

+Caiman is used for the following Viewer modules: CNMF, 3D CNMF, CNMFE, caiman motion correction and Detrend DFOF.

+#### tslearn
+In order to use tslearn features you will need ``tslearn~=0.2.2``.
+This can be installed via pip or conda, see the detailed installation instructions for more details: https://mesmerize.readthedocs.io/en/master/user_guides/installation.html

+tslearn is used for KShape clustering, cross-correlation analysis, and some of the flowchart nodes

 ## Documentation
 Documentation is available here: [http://www.mesmerizelab.org/](http://www.mesmerizelab.org/)